McWilliamsCenter/slurm_jupyter/README.md

     ```console
     user@server:~$ jupyter notebook password
     ```
 4. Modify the configuration file located at `~/.jupyter/jupyter_notebook_config.py` and un-comment and change the following lines.
-They are not necessarily put in order, so you might need to search through the config file.
+You'll need to search through the config file to find each line.
     ```python
     c.NotebookApp.open_browser = False
     c.NotebookApp.port = 8888 # (You can set this to any four-digit integer)